Tips to ensure events include people with disabilities

-- ensure that there are opportunities for persons with a disability to participate fully in events that include their friends, family and peers?
+- ensure that there are opportunities for people with disabilities to participate fully in events that include their friends, family and peers?
 For example, you can modify the rules so that everyone can take part.

-- invite community members – including persons with a disability – to participate in planning your event?
+- invite community members – including people with disabilities – to participate in planning your event?

 If in doubt, ask.
 People with a disability will be more than willing to help you.

 Remember, this is only a starting point.
-It's best to use common sense when you're thinking about other ways you can encourage persons with a disability to get involved.
+It's best to ask someone with a disability when you're thinking about other ways you can encourage people with disabilities to get involved.